Massachusetts Automotive Classes

 Source: *NCES College Navigator.

 Benjamin Franklin Institute of Technology

-Founded in 1908, Benjamin Franklin Institute of Technology offers 15 certificate, associate's and bachelor's degree programs for its annual student population of about 600.
+Founded in 1908, Benjamin Franklin Institute of Technology offers 13 certificate, associate's and bachelor's degree program areas for its annual student population of about 600.
 Individuals interested in automotive technology have three options for training in the field.
 These programs combine classroom and hands-on lab work to prepare students for work in the automotive industry.
 Faculty for all three program options are certified by the ASE and NATEF.

 Automotive Technology Certificate

 A certificate of proficiency is available for those looking to begin a career in the automotive field without obtaining a degree.
-This program typically takes 15-16 months to complete and includes eight basic courses that discuss air conditioners, electrical systems, engines, brakes, electricity and electronics.
+This program typically takes one year to complete and includes eight basic courses that discuss air conditioners, electrical systems, engines, brakes, electricity and electronics.

 Associate of Science in Automotive Technology

 This 2-year program prepares students for careers in the automotive industry through theory-based and practical education.
-General education requirements include 25 credits in English, mathematics, physics and the humanities.
-Degree-specific courses include 47 credit-hours in electricity and electronics, electrical systems, brake systems, air conditioning, suspension, transmissions, engines, fuel and servicing.
+General education courses are included in addition to instruction in electricity and electronics, electrical systems, brake systems, air conditioning, suspension, transmissions, engines, fuel and servicing.
 A large portion of the program allows students to work on vehicles in the instructional garage, preparing them for careers as manufacturer's representatives, technicians, diagnosticians and machinists.